 Queen Elizabeth II Medical Centre Act 1966

-An Act to enable a Medical Centre to be established at Hollywood by reserving certain lands therefor and constituting a body corporate for the development, management and control of those lands and for incidental and other purposes.
+An Act to enable a medical centre to be established at Hollywood by reserving certain lands therefor and constituting a body corporate for the development, management and control of those lands and for incidental and other purposes.

 1. Short title